CodingItWrong/howtojsonapi.com/node.md

 - The record contains an `id` property giving the record’s publicly-exposed ID, which by default is the database integer ID.
 But JSON:API IDs are always exposed as strings, to allow for the possibility of slugs or UUIDs.
 - Even if you can infer the type of the record from context, JSON:API records always have a `type` field recording which type they are.
 In some contexts, records of different types will be intermixed in an array, so this keeps them distinct.
 - `attributes` is an object containing all the attributes we exposed.
 They are nested instead of directly on the record to avoid colliding with other standard JSON:API properties like `type`.
 - `relationships` provides data on the relationships for this record.
-In this case, the record has a `restaurant` relationship.
-We're given a "resource identifier object," containing the type and ID of the record, but not its attributes.
+In this case, the record has a `dishes` relationship, but it doesn't have any related records in it yet.

 Now that we have a restaurant, let's retrieve the data for it.
 In a new tab, send a GET request to `http://localhost:4000/restaurants`.
 You should get the following response: